What is the Hamilton Association?

 Receipts for income tax purposes are prepared at the beginning of January for donations received during the previous calendar year.
 They are available for pick-up at our January, February and March lectures.
 Receipts not picked up by the close of the March meeting will be mailed to donors via Canada Post.
-After 1 January, donors who require a receipt prior to mid-March and who are unable to attend any of the above lectures should ask the Treasurer to mail their receipt without further delay.
+After 1 January, donors who require a receipt prior to mid-March and are unable to attend any of the above lectures should ask the Treasurer to mail their receipt.

 |To be announced||Vice-President|